Tarsiciosh/EssentialFeed/NOTES.md

-[`FeedImageDataLoaderWithFallbackComposite.loadImageData` delivers error on both primary and fallback loader failure] [move `FeedImageDataLoaderWithFallbackComposite` to production] [extract memory leak tracking helper into a shared scope to remove duplication]
+[`FeedImageDataLoaderWithFallbackComposite.loadImageData` delivers error on both primary and fallback loader failure] [move `FeedImageDataLoaderWithFallbackComposite` to production] [extract memory leak tracking helper into a shared scope to remove duplication] [Extract test helpers into a shared scope to remove duplication]

 - create the remote and local feed loaders in the scene delegate and compose them
 - setup CI pipeline